Why worry about water? A quick global overview

 Our demand for water is closely linked to economic growth.
-As we grow wealthier, the more freshwater we require to supply cities, power plants, factories and the production high protein food such as dairy, meat and fish.
+As we grow wealthier, the more freshwater we require to supply cities, powerplants, factories, and the production of high-protein food such as dairy, meat, and fish.

-Currently about 70% of the world’s freshwater withdrawals are for agriculture, 16% are for energy and industry and 14% are for domestic purposes.
+Currently, about 70% of the world’s freshwater withdrawals is for agriculture, 16% is for energy and industry, and 14% is for domestic purposes.
 Recent work suggests that unless we change our historic approach to how we use water, we could face a 40% gap by 2030 between global demand and what can sustainably be supplied.

-Why is this, and what are the implications?
+Why is this so, and what are the implications?

-To meet the forecast growth in demand for food over the next 20 years, farmers will need to increase production by 70-100%.
-Changing diets will increase demand for meat and dairy products in particular.
-A kilogram of meat requires up to 20,000 litres of water to produce (compared to about 1,200 litres to produce a kilo of grain), and global demand for meat is forecast to increase 50% by 2025.
+To meet the forecasted growth in demand for food over the next 20 years, farmers will need to increase production by 70% to 100%.
+Changing diets will increase the demand for meat and dairy products in particular.
+A kilogram of meat requires up to 20,000 liters of water to produce (compared to about 1,200 liters to produce a kilo of grain), and the global demand for meat is forecasted to increase by 50% by 2025.

 Herein lies the water challenge.
 If we already use over 70% of freshwater withdrawals for agriculture and face an increase in demand for food by 70% by 2030, especially for water-intensive meat and dairy, it is clear that a business-as-usual approach is not an option.
 We cannot use over 100% of our freshwater for agriculture.
 Significant, perhaps radical changes in agricultural water usage will be required.

 The International Energy Agency forecasts that the world economy will demand at least 40% more energy by 2030.
-McKinsey and Company estimates that 77% of the power stations we will need by then have yet to be built.
-By that year, China will need to expand its power generating capacity by over 1,300 GW (1.5 times the current level of the US) and India by 400 GW (equal to the current combined total power generation of Japan, South Korea and Australia).
+McKinsey and Company estimate that 77% of the power stations we will need by then have yet to be built.
+By that year, China will need to expand its power-generating capacity by over 1,300 GW (1.5 times the current level of the United States) and India by 400 GW (equal to the current combined total power generation of Japan, South Korea, and Australia).

 Increasing access to energy is a priority for many countries.
-1.5bn people in the developing world still lack access to electricity and over 3bn rely on biomass for heating and cooking.
-Yet, energy needs a lot of water.
-In richer countries, up to 50% of freshwater withdrawals can be used in the production of oil, gas and electricity.
+1.5 billion people in the developing world still lack access to electricity, and over 3 billion rely on biomass for heating and cooking.
+Yet energy needs a lot of water.
+In richer countries, up to 50% of freshwater withdrawals can be used in the production of oil, gas, and electricity.

-Take the US for example.
-The US Geological Survey estimates that to produce and burn the 1bn tonnes of coal the country uses each year, the mining and utility industries withdraw 55tn to 75tn gallons of water annually.
+Take the United States (US) for example.
+The US Geological Survey estimates that to produce and burn the billion tons of coal the country uses each year, the mining and utility industries withdraw 55- to 75-ton gallons of water annually.
 That’s about equal to all the water that pours over Niagara Falls in five months.
-In other words, about half of all water withdrawals in the US today are used to cool electricity generating stations (It is important to note that this water is not consumed, it is withdrawn from rivers and reservoirs and used for cooling etc, then returned.
-But access to the freshwater is still vital.
-No water, no power station).
+In other words, about half of all water withdrawals in the US today are used to cool electricity-generating stations.
+(It is important to note that this water is not consumed; it is withdrawn from rivers and reservoirs and used for cooling, etc., then returned.
+But access to freshwater is still vital.
+No water, no power station.)

-By 2030 the US is forecast to increase its energy demand by 40%.
-Using current energy systems this could translate into a large increase in freshwater access needs, up to 165% according to some analysis.
+By 2030, the US is forecasted to increase its energy demand by 40%.
+Using current energy systems, this could translate into a large increase in freshwater access needs, up to 165% according to some analyses.
 The maths suggests that, with the demands from other areas such as agriculture, this simply can’t be done.

-This water for food versus water for energy dilemma which the US already faces is similar to that which many fast growing economies will have to tackle very soon.
-As much of Asia urbanises and industrialises (and is encouraged to pursue lower emission energy choices), more water will have to be directed towards energy and away from agriculture.
-Some modeling suggests a 76% increase in water demand for energy and industry will be required across Asia by 2030 compared to today.
+This water for food versus water for energy dilemma that the US already faces is similar to that which many fast-growing economies will have to tackle very soon.
+As much of Asia urbanizes and industrializes (and is encouraged to pursue lower-emission energy choices), more water will have to be directed toward energy and away from agriculture.
+Some modelings suggest that a 76% increase in water demand for energy and industry will be required across Asia by 2030 compared to today.
 Recall that this will occur at exactly the same time as these countries will also need to almost double their food production.
 Against a baseline of 70% of water already being used for agriculture, how can these competing challenges be squared off?

 In addition, let’s not forget that a potentially changing climate will simply accelerate freshwater security challenges faced in many places around the world.
 Unlike options in energy, there are no substitutes or alternatives to water.
 We will simply have to adapt.

 This is not just a problem for the very poorest nations.
-Water security will affect people in Australia, the Balkans, California, China, India, Jordan, Greece, Mexico, North Africa, Pakistan, Saudi Arabia, Spain, South Africa and Turkey among others.
-Even southern parts of the UK can already be classed as under water stress.
+Water security will affect people in Australia, the Balkans, California, China, India, Jordan, Greece, Mexico, North Africa, Pakistan, Saudi Arabia, Spain, South Africa, and Turkey among others.
+Even southern parts of the United Kingdom can already be classed as under water stress.

-For all these reasons business as usual is not an option.
+For all these reasons, business-as-usual is not an option.
 We cannot manage water into the future as we have in the past.
-Given the timescales associated with turning things around in the water sector, the need for long term planning, and the dire conditions some countries already find themselves in, senior analysts suggest we have about 10 years to act.
+Given the timescales associated with turning things around in the water sector, the need for long-term planning, and the dire conditions in which some countries already find themselves, senior analysts suggest we have about ten years to act.

-Suffice to say the arrival of a space to talk about water and its links to business, governments and growth is very timely.
+Suffice it to say the arrival of a space to talk about water and its links to business, governments, and growth is very timely.
 My congratulations go to the Guardian Sustainable Business section for embarking on this exercise.
-I look forward to a vibrant expert community of bloggers emerging and sharing thoughts and experiences on water, water and business and water and our wider economic growth.
+I look forward to a vibrant expert community of bloggers emerging and sharing thoughts and experiences on water, water and business, and water and our wider economic growth.

-*While Dominic Waughray is senior director and head of environmental initiatives at the World Economic Forum, he emphasises that he is writing in a personal capacity.
-The views expressed here do not necessarily represent either the World Economic Forum or any of its constituent partners.
+*While Dominic Waughray is senior director and head of environmental initiatives at the World Economic Forum, he emphasizes that he is writing in a personal capacity.
+The views expressed here do not necessarily represent those of either the World Economic Forum or any of its constituent partners.